Module 4 - Realizing FAIR data#

 There is also an activity in this module you should complete:

-In module 3, you learned that ‘Documentation’ is one of the main elements of the FAIR principles.
-Good data documentation starts with good organisation and file naming of the data of your project!
+In module 3, you learned that ‘Documentation’ is one of the key elements of the FAIR principles.
+Good data documentation starts with good organisation including file naming of the data of your project!

 Good data organisation on your computer or your Project Data (U:) drive will allow you to make the data Findable both for yourself and for your collaborators who have access to the data.
-Making the data findable also indirectly improves the re-usability of the data.
-You need to be able to find the data before you can re-use it!
-Implementing a good folder structure, data organisation and a meaningful file naming convention is a simple first step towards making data FAIR.
+Making the data Findable also indirectly improves the re-usability of the data.
+After all, you can’t reuse data that you can’t find!
+To practise good data organisation to make the data/code Findable, the first step is to apply a clear folder structure and appropriate file naming convention.

 In the next 📽️ video, we will go through some best practices to help you organise the data of your project efficiently.
 These best practices are using a good folder structure, tagging files (if possible) and an appropriate file naming convention to enhance the findability of the data in your directories.